apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

-To get access to CloudStack's web interface, merely point your browser to the IP address of your machine e.g. http://172.16.10.2:8080/client 1he default username is 'admin', and the default password is 'password'.
+To get access to CloudStack's web interface, merely point your browser to the IP address of your machine e.g. http://172.16.10.2:8080/client The default username is 'admin', and the default password is 'password'.

 Setting up a Zone
 -----------------